vespaiach/ledger-react/README.md

 -   Docker
 -   Docker compose

-I am using Lerna to make sure both backend project and frontend project work well to gether in a mono repo.
+I am using Lerna to make sure both backend project and frontend project work well together in a mono repo.

 Backend is using Adonisjs framework version 5.
 Frontend is React application combined with Redux, Redux Saga and Material UI framework